ProfPorkins/Coronavirus-NanoForce/README.md

 This repository contains the source code for the [_Coronavirus - Nano Force_](https://store.steampowered.com/app/1341980/Coronavirus__Nano_Force/) game.
 The source doesn't include the Steam specifics like the leader boards, achievements, and Steam overlay, but it is otherwise the complete source code.
 In fact, while working on the documentation, I've made revisions to the code, that aren't in the release available on Steam.
 None of the changes affect the game play, they are improvements to the implementation.
 The reason for making it publicly available is to provide an example of a simple, but complete game.

-As of 5/23/2021 the core documentation/writeup is complete.
+* 5/23/2021 : The core documentation/writeup is complete.
 There are other parts of the code and design that can be discussed (e.g., Particle System) and will likely be done as I have time and interest.
+* 6/15/2021 : The keyboard and mouse refactors are complete, along with as much of the ECS refactoring that I have time to do for now.
+I will update the documentation to reflect the changes as a result of these code refactors.
+Unlikely I'll do more work on code.
+A future game effort I intend to work on will be a full ECS design from the start, because I happen to like that model, along with incorporating the other items I have listed as possibilities for this code; C++ 20, localization, better data driven design.
+The code for that effort will eventually be made public, but it could be a long time, as in years, before that game will be in any form to show.
+I'll try to spin out core portions of the code for public availability as I make progress.

 ## Game Design